 - Characterised by a high heart rate, dizziness, headache, loss of endurance/skill/confusion and nausea. - The skin may still be cool/sweating, but there will be signs of developing vasoconstriction (eg, pale colour). - The rectal temperature may be up to 40°C and the athlete may collapse on stopping activity.
-Rectal temperature should only bne measured by a doctor or nurse.
+Rectal temperature should only be measured by a doctor or nurse.

 To avoid heat exhaustion, if people feel unwell during exercise they should immediately cease activity and rest.
 Further benefit comes if the rest is in a shaded area with some passing breeze (from a fan if necessary) and the person takes extra hydration.
 Misting or spraying with water can also help.
+Race directors should discuss the possibility of heat exhaustion at pre-race briefings.